PibeChorro/PibeChorro.github.io/meetup-privacy/delete-account.md

 - **Event data**: Events you are hosting or attending, including associated group chats
 - **Messages**: All chat messages you have sent
 - **Device tokens**: Push notification tokens

 ---

-## What Data Is NOT Affected

-- **Anonymized, aggregated research data**: Data that has already been anonymized and aggregated for scientific research purposes cannot be linked back to your account and is not affected by deletion.
-This data contains no personally identifiable information.
-See our [Privacy Policy](README.md) for details.

----